hybridgroup/gort/README.md

    gort [global options] command [command options] [arguments...]

 VERSION:
-   0.6.1
+   0.7.0

 COMMANDS:
-   scan         Scan for connected devices on Serial, USB, or Bluetooth ports bluetooth    Connect & disconnect bluetooth devices. arduino      Install avrdude, and upload HEX files to your Arduino particle     Upload sketches to your Particle Photon digispark    Configure your Digispark microcontroller crazyflie    Configure your Crazyflie klaatu       barada nikto help, h      Shows a list of commands or help for one command
+     scan       Scan for connected devices on Serial, USB, or Bluetooth ports bluetooth  Connect & disconnect bluetooth devices.
+     arduino    Install avrdude, and upload HEX files to your Arduino particle   Upload sketches to your Particle Photon or Electron digispark  Configure your Digispark microcontroller
+     crazyflie  Configure your Crazyflie
+     klaatu     barada nikto
+     help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help
    --version, -v  print the version
 ```

 Scan for connected serial devices: